-New true crime and documentaries on TV and streaming in March 2026
+New documentaries and true crime on TV and streaming in May 2026

-Netflix has been churning out some serious heavy hitters, no matter what genre of doc you’re into; The Investigation of Lucy Letby, Being Gordon Ramsay, and Kidnapped: Elizabeth Smart, to name a few.
+Netflix has been churning out some serious heavy hitters, no matter what genre of doc you’re into.
+Louis Theroux: Inside the Manosphere was a big hit, and April delivered The Truth and Tragedy of Moriah Wilson, Trust Me: The False Prophet, and Should I Marry a Murderer.

 It’s a new month, which means it’s time to organise your telly schedule.
 So, whether you’re looking for new Netflix recommendations or what’s coming to the BBC, you’re in the right place.